aadil958261-ops/Bot2/README.md

-# 🤖 Kashif Raza Bot Deployment Guide
+# 🤖 Attaullah King Bot Deployment Guide

 Welcome to the official deployment guide for your bot!
 This guide will walk you through deploying your bot to **Render** and **Bot-Hosting**.